mariem-eid/Mariam-Eid/README.md

 ---

 I used to wonder what it would feel like if someone else could just **step inside** a feeling I was having for a minute.
 Games are the closest answer I've found.
-I'm a CS sophomore at **Cairo University (Class of 2029)**, building things that don't just run — things that *land*.
+I'm a CS freshman at **Cairo University (Class of 2029)**, building things that don't just run — things that *land*.

 ---